 - What is the name of the country?

 - What is the capital of the country?

-- In which continent is the country located?

-- What are the official languages of the country?

 - Is the country part of any blocks or organisations?

 - When did it join the UN?

 - Is it a member of the Security Council or the Economic and Social Council?